Did You Suffer Chemical Burns At Work?

 Liability for chemical burn injuries can depend on several factors.
 A business or individual may be liable to the victim if:

-- The party owed a duty of care to the injured person;
+- The party owed a duty of care to the injured person.

-- The party breached that duty of care;
+- The party breached that duty of care.

 - The victim suffered damages as a result of the breach of duty.

 If you or your loved one has suffered severe chemical burns through someone else’s negligence, you may be entitled to file a claim for compensation.
 Our Seattle burn injury attorneys will thoroughly investigate your accident and assess the full extent of your losses.
-Monetary damages for chemical burns may be higher, due to the severity of the injury and permanent scarring.
-Damages you may be entitled to claim may include:
+Monetary damages for chemical burns may be higher due to the severity of the injury and permanent scarring.
+Damages you may be entitled to claim might include:

 - Medical expenses

 Will You Have To Go To Court To Recover Compensation?